Quick Answer

 Operational Best Practices

 • Listen before transmitting.
 Never interrupt active emergency traffic.
+This is the golden rule.

 • Use plain language and standard net procedures.
 Save the jargon for casual contacts.